Boston Youth Network (BYN)

 The program staff consists of a full time program director, a part time athletic coordinator, and a part time youth worker.
 Volunteers, interns, and work-study students are also a valuable asset to our program.
 The program has several staff members and volunteers that are fluent in English and Spanish.

 The goal of the Youth Network is to give students the skills they need to succeed academically and in life.
 The Youth Network helps to improve attitudes toward school, increase academic achievement, and improve knowledge of risk factors.
 We also run prevention activities and other activities to help build participants' self-esteem.

-Weekly activities include daily homework assistance, arts and crafts, dance & performance, cooking, gym, computer time, yearbook production, as well as prevention workshops involving topics such as teen pregnancy, gang violence, domestic violence, date rape, etc.
+Weekly activities include daily homework assistance, arts and crafts, dance & performance, cooking, gym, computer time, yearbook production, as well as prevention workshops involving topics such as teen pregnancy, gang violence, domestic violence, etc.

 BYN members also enjoy outdoor games, movies and field trips.
 The Youth Network’s past field trips include Spooky World, Roller World, Laser Quest, Fright Fest, Boston Paintball, Six Flags, Basketball Hall of Fame, Dave & Busters, movie theaters, skating at Frog Pond, bowling, and visits to many local museums and parks.
 Field trips also include visits to colleges and universities in the area and beyond.

 Members are motivated to participate in the various activities, to complete their homework everyday, and to bring up their grades because many of the field trips require that members have good attendance, daily homework credit, and improved grades.
 Students who achieve one or more A’s in each grading period are rewarded with a special trip.

 BYN also monitors participants’ behavior and program staff meets regularly with school officials, teachers, and parents to assess the students’ development in school and at home.
 When necessary, referrals are made for students to receive academic help or counseling.